DataDog/documentation/content/en/real_user_monitoring/guide/session-replay-getting-started.md

 Unlike fonts and images, the recorder tries to bundle the various CSS rules applied as part of the recording data, leveraging the [CSSStyleSheet][7] interface.
 If this is not possible, it falls back to recording the links to the CSS files.

-Note that for proper mouse hover support, the CSS rules must be accessible via the CSSStyleSheet interface.
+**Note**: For proper mouse hover support, the CSS rules must be accessible through the CSSStyleSheet interface.

 If the stylesheets are hosted on a different domain than the web page, access to the CSS rules is subject to cross-origin security checks by the browser, and the browser must be instructed to load the stylesheet leveraging CORS using the [crossorigin][8] attribute.